The Buffy Summer

 I was surprisingly late getting into the adventures of Buffy Summers.

 When Buffy the Vampire Slayer made its leap to television in the spring of 1997, I sampled the first episode and caught another one a few weeks later.
-Not that I couldn't relate to the show's high-school setting (nobody ever forgets those days), but I was a newlywed struggling with the transition to full-time freelancing and self-publishing after a move that stripped away pretty much all of my regular income, so my TV viewing was limited mostly to the handful of shows to which I was already obsessively attached; what's more, my wife was hooked on La Femme Nikita and Xena: Warrior Princess, and I wasn't sure that I could take another low-budget semi-serious series in my diet — which is all Buffy appeared to me to be at the time.
+Not that I couldn't relate to the show's high-school setting (nobody ever forgets those days), but I was a newlywed struggling with the transition to full-time freelancing and self-publishing after a move that stripped away pretty much all of my regular income, so my TV viewing was limited mostly to the handful of shows to which I was already obsessively attached; what's more, my wife was hooked on La Femme Nikita and Xena: Warrior Princess, never mind the rapidly increasing amount of TV we watched overall, and I wasn't sure that I could take another low-budget semi-serious series in my diet — which is all Buffy appeared to me to be at the time.

-Although it can't help but suffer in comparison to Buffy, I've heard enough recommendations for The Vampire Diaries (whose pilot left me largely uninspired last year) that I'll be catching up with it this summer as it repeats on the WB and UPN successor CW, but I'm really looking forward to celebrating Vampire Month by finally indulging in the second season of True Blood and hoping that I can watch the just-launched third season soon thereafter with the help of HBO-enabled friends.
-Early this year I remarked on a comments page here that when a certain series concluded we should keep the Nik at Nite community that grew around it together for a Buffy rewatch — not that we'd otherwise abandon our beloved blogmistress, of course, but she wrote guides to Ms. Summers' Scooby Gang long before anyone had ever imagined Finding [redacted for sanity].
+Although it can't help but suffer in comparison to Buffy, I've heard enough recommendations for The Vampire Diaries (whose pilot left me largely uninspired last year) that I'll be catching up with it this summer as it repeats on the WB and UPN successor CW, but I'm really looking forward to celebrating Vampire Month by finally indulging in the second season of True Blood and hoping that I can watch the just-launched third season on HBO soon thereafter.
+Early this year I remarked in comments on another post here that when a certain series concluded we should keep the Nik at Nite community that grew around it together for a Buffy rewatch — not that we'd otherwise abandon our beloved blogmistress, of course, but she wrote guides to Ms. Summers' Scooby Gang long before anyone had ever imagined Finding [redacted for sanity].
 I have so much current TV to get up to date on lest my credentials among the pop-culture cognoscenti be revoked that I now dread the time commitment of such a rewatch, but the thought is still inviting.